Daseul-Kim/RESUME/README.md

 Hi I'm Daseul Kim (Dana in english)

-I can tell you wanna know about me, because...you are seeing this!
+I can tell you wanna know about me, because...you are here to read this!

 So...Let's see my Information 😉